survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 ## Removing *react-hot-loader* Related Code from the Production Output

 If you build the application (`npm run build`) and examine the output, you may spot references to `__REACT_HOT_LOADER__` there due to the Babel setup.
-It will use `react-hot-loader/babel` plugin regardless of the build target.
+It uses `react-hot-loader/babel` plugin regardless of the build target.
 To overcome this slight annoyance, you should configure Babel to apply the plugin only when you are developing.

 Babel provides an [env option](https://babeljs.io/docs/usage/babelrc/#env-option) for this purpose.
 It respects both `NODE_ENV` and `BABEL_ENV` environment variables.
-If `BABEL_ENV` is set, it will receive precedence.
+If `BABEL_ENV` is set, it receives precedence.
 To fix the issue, you can push the problematic Babel plugin behind a development specific `env` while controlling its behavior within webpack configuration by setting `BABEL_ENV`.

 The webpack part should be adjusted like this: